jaidev-jayakumar/kairo/TERMS_OF_SERVICE.md

-# Terms of Service for kaira
+# Terms of Service for kairo

 **Last Updated:** November 15, 2024

 ## Agreement to Terms

-By downloading, installing, or using kaira ("the app"), you agree to be bound by these Terms of Service.
+By downloading, installing, or using kairo ("the app"), you agree to be bound by these Terms of Service.
 If you do not agree to these terms, do not use the app.

 ## Description of Service

-kaira is a personalized astrology application that:
+kairo is a personalized astrology application that:

 - Calculates your astrological birth chart based on your birth date, time, and location
 - Provides daily, weekly, and monthly horoscope insights